 - Variations of the cosmic-ray flux on a geological timescale due to the changing galactic background (e.g., a nearby supernova explosion or crossing the dense galactic arm). - Secular-to-millennial variations are caused by the slowly-changing geomagnetic field.
 This is an important component of the variability, which needs to be independently evaluated from paleo and archeo-magnetic studies. - Modulation of cosmic rays in the heliosphere by solar magnetic activity.
-This variation is the primary aim of the present method. - Short-term variability of CR on a daily scale (suppression due to interplanetary transients or enhancement due to solar energetic-particle events) cannot be resolved in radiocarbon data.
+This variation is the primary aim of the present method. - Short-term variability of CR on a daily scale (suppression due to interplanetary transients or enhancement due to solar energetic-particle events) can be hardly resolved in radiocarbon data.

-Figure 7: Globally-averaged production rate of 14C as a function of the modulation potential φ and geomagnetic dipole moment M, computed using the yield function by Castagnoli and Lal (1980), LIS by Burger et al. (2000) and cosmic-ray-modulation model by Usoskin et al. (2005a).
-Another often used model (Masarik and Beer, 1999) yields a similar result.
+Figure 9: Globally-averaged production rate of $^{14}\mathrm{C}$ as a function of the modulation potential φ and geomagnetic dipole moment M, computed using the yield function by Kovaltsov et~al.~(2012), LIS by Burger et~al.~(2000) and cosmic-ray-modulation model by Usoskin et~al.~(2005).
+Another often used model (Masarik and Beer, 2009) yields a similar result.